luapower/luapower-all/mmap.md

 it is created.
 Can fail with `'disk_full'` or an OS specific error code.
 When enlarging, the appended data is undefined.
 When truncating, the data up to the specified size is preserved.

+__NOTE:__ Do not try to set the file size while the file is mapped.
+Unmap it first, set the size, then map it back.